 4. Monks and Buddha images

-When your head is almost touching the floor, place your palms on the floor (traditionally, the right hand should touch the floor first) and rest your head on top in the wai position.
+When your head is almost touching the floor, place your palms on the floor (traditionally, the right hand should touch the floor first) and rest your head on top of your clasped palms in the wai position.

 Wai Dos & Don'ts

-- Do not wai children, servants, labourers, street sellers or other people with an obviously lower status than yourself.
+- Do not wai children, servants, laborers, street sellers or other people with an obviously lower status than yourself.
 However, if you are friends with any of the above people, and say hello or speak to them on a regular basis, you might choose to respond with an equal or casual wai.

 - Do not wai bar girls.

 - Do not get offended if a child or other social inferior doesn’t wai you.
-Thais are often unsure as to whether to wai foreigners since they know foreigners do not perform wais in their home countries.
+Thais are often unsure as to whether to wai foreigners, since they know foreigners do not perform wais in their home countries.

 A Final Word on Wais

-It's easy to get hung up on whether you are waiing correctly or not, but it doesn't matter to Thai people if you get it wrong.
+It's easy to get hung up on whether you are wai-ing correctly, but it doesn't matter to Thai people if you get it wrong.

 People understand that you are trying to do the right thing and appropriate the culture.
 This is appreciated and no one is going to think badly of you for performing an incorrect wai.

-** Some of the information in this article was researched from the book Culture Shock!
+Credit: Some of the information in this article was researched from the book Culture Shock!
 Thailand, By Robert & Nanthapa Cooper.